cihanandac/ExcelLink/README.md

 A program to give automatic hyperlinks and thumbnails to an excel file

 As a museum professional, I often need to create big excel files with photos and thumbnails.
-Adding photos to a big file with thousands of raws make it so big and slow.
+Adding photos to a big file with thousands of rows make it so big and slow.
 I found the solution in creating hyperlinks of the photos.

 Program will automaticaly give a link to a photo.
 It will search a column of your choice sheet by sheet